cdietze/rook/README.md

     make

-To start the JVM version (requires Java 9+):
+To start the JVM version:

     make run-java

-To start the html version:
+To start the html version (requires JDK8):

     make run-html